hunterkleppek/Portfolio/Resume.md

   * Created a custom NuGet package for HttpClientFactory to be used company wide.

 * Software Engineer, SECURA Insurance Companies September 2024 - Present
+  * Worked on researched and documented MuleSoft APIs to be converted to .NET.
+As well as wrote the stories for those conversions.